Hey! A Fire Ant Stung Me!

 What's a Fire Ant?

-There are many different types of fire ants, and they are found all throughout the southeastern and southwestern United States.
-The most common and aggressive kind is the red imported fire ant, which is reddish-brown and measures about 1/8-inch long (about half the size of a pencil eraser).
+There are many different types of fire ants, and they are found throughout the southeastern and southwestern United States.
+The most common and aggressive kind is the red imported fire ant, which is reddish-brown and about 1/8-inch long (about half the size of a pencil eraser).

 Red imported fire ants live in colonies that first nest in the ground, and then create a mound of dirt over the nest.
 These mounds can grow up to 18 inches high and over 2 feet wide!